DonEasy1/doneasy1.github.io/_posts/2021-05-26-Nomination-Day.md

 title: Nomination Day
 ---

-Business Manager Candidacy is official.
+Business Manager Candidacy is official as of this evening.

 Stay tuned for more!